Let's consider where such a traffic surge could come from.

 That's where we come in.
 Queue-Fair is a digital queuing system that moves your excess traffic into a safe environment—a virtual waiting room on its own dedicated hosting.

-If your website is working under normal traffic capabilities, they won't even know it's there.
-Our system works with your existing dedicated server hosting plan, protecting you from the traffic surge flooding your most popular web page.
+If your website is working under normal traffic capabilities, won't even know it's there.
+Our system works with your existing dedicated server hosting plan or scalable plan, protecting you from the surge flooding your most popular web page when a large number of visitors arrive at speed.